-SECTION 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan Until your membership ends and your new Medicare coverage begins, you must continue to get your medical items, services and prescription drugs through our plan. □ Continue to use our network providers to receive medical care. □ Continue to use our network pharmacies or mail order to get your prescriptions filled. ☐ If you are hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+SECTION 4 Until your membership ends, you must keep getting your medical items, services and drugs through our plan • bership ends and your new Medicare coverage begins, you must continue to get your medical items, services and igs through our plan. □ Continue e to use our network providers to receive medical care. □ Continue e to use our network pharmacies or mail order to get your prescriptions filled. • e hospitalized on the day that your membership ends, your hospital stay will be covered by our plan until discharged (even if you are discharged after your new health coverage begins).
 SECTION 5 Cigna Healthcare must end your membership in the plan in certain situations Section 5.1 When must we end your membership in the plan?
-Cigna Healthcare must end your membership in the plan if any of the following happen: ☐ If you no longer have Medicare Part A and Part B. ☐ If you move out of our service area. ☐ If you are away from our service area for more than six months. olf you move or take a long trip, call Customer Service to find out if the place you are moving or traveling to is in our plan's ☐ If you become incarcerated (go to prison). ☐ If you are no longer a United States citizen or lawfully present in the United States. □ If you lie or withhold information about other insurance you have that provides prescription drug coverage. □ If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) □ If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other unless we get permission from Medicare first.)
+Cigna Healthc are must end your membership in the plan if any of the following happen: ☐If you no longer have Medicare Part A and Part B. □If you mo ve out of our service area. □If you are away from our service area for more than six months. ⊙If you area. move or take a long trip, call Customer Service to find out if the place you are moving or traveling to is in our plan's □If you bed come incarcerated (go to prison). □If you are no longer a United States citizen or lawfully present in the United States. ☐If you lie or withhold information about other insurance you have that provides prescription drug coverage. • entionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility an.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) • ntinuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other of our plan.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) □ If you let: someone else use your membership card to get medical care.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.)